zencode-itn/zencode-itn.github.io/_posts/2017-12-15-conference.md

 The final ZENCODE-ITN Meeting took place in Cape Sounio, Greece on October 28th 2018.
 The topic was **Developmental and medical genomics with animal models**.

-It was a three-day event that featured talks from 21 invited speakers, as well as student talks and poster sessions [ZENCODE-ITN Sounio Program](https://www.sounio.zencode-itn.eu/#program).
+It was a three-day event that featured talks from 21 invited speakers, as well as student talks and poster sessions.
+[ZENCODE-ITN Sounio Program](https://sounio.zencode-itn.eu/#program)

 A keynote address was delivered by Monte Westerfield of University of Oregon on genetic models of Usher Syndrome using Zebrafish.